jgoilenberg/jgoilenberg.github.com/_posts/guide/notifications/2012-05-22-notifications.markdown

 ---
 layout: 2columns
-	title: What are the Notifications?
+title: Listening to Notifications
 categories: guides
 tag: Notifications
 ---

 #Notifications

-Listening to Notifications give you the ability to have a real-time feed of the changes that occur on the different resources of the MercadoLibre platform.
+Listening to Notifications gives you the ability to have a real-time feed of the changes that occur on the different resources of the MercadoLibre API.

-	If you published an item and it has been paused because or someone made you a question, purchase your item or even paid for it and requested a shipping, you will receive a Notification.
+For example if you published an item and later it was paused, someone made you a question, purchase your item or even paid for it and requested a shipping; you will receive a Notification of a change on the resource.

-	Notifications are a very convenient way of stay up-to-date with everything that you care, in a very efficient way for your app, without having to query our APIs on a constant basis.
+Notifications are a very convenient way to stay up-to-date with everything that you care, in the most efficient way for you, without having to query our APIs on a constant basis.
+You only get notified of the resource that changed.

 ## Table of Contents